glpi-project/glpi/tests/README.md

 - `-bf` to set bootstrap file,
 - `-d` to run tests located in a whole directory,
 - `-f` to run tests on a standalone file,
+- `-m` to run tests on all \<class::method>, * may be used as wildcard for class name or method name,
 - `--debug` to get extra informations when something goes wrong,
 - `-mcn` limit number of concurrent runs.
 This is unfortunately mandatory running the whole test suite right now :/,
 - `-ncc` do not generate code coverage,